wmjjmwwmj/Engineering-practice-and-technological-innovation_3A/README.md

-# Engineering-practice-and-technological-innovation_3A
+# SJTU_ET310
-Keil code for the project of course EI310___group 46
+Final project with frequency counter as bonus function.